SteveJustin1963/tec-SCOPE/README.md

 ##  stage-1 - only read pot values to get angle
 - 555 circuit to convert the potentiometer value = position into variable freq square pulses.
-- intput to I/O port
-- take average and convert to freq number
+- send to I/O port and calculate average = freq number
-- calibate at 0 and 90 degrees to coreelate with freq at these positons
+- calibrate; correlate at 0 and 90 degrees to freq at these positons- save
-- Interpolate the in between angles
-- send angle to 7 seg display
+- Interpolate the in between angles from in between freq and send to 7seg display
-- converted angle into to star position data and send to serial Stellarium over serial port
+- converted angle to star position, send to Stellarium over serial port
-- Stellarium finds location on star map
-- compare to visual data and confirm is correct
+- Stellarium finds location on star map, compare to visual data

 ## generate a variable freq from a pot
 ![image](https://user-images.githubusercontent.com/58069246/210936069-624b8c93-c571-4490-845a-cee685932f91.png)